mark-vong/disaster-recovery/LabGuide100.md

 ## Introduction

-This solution provides a Network Architecture deployment to demonstrate Disaster Recovery scenario across regions.
+This solution provides a Network Architecture deployment to demonstrate a Disaster Recovery scenario across regions.

 ### Objectives
 - Deploy DR network and infrastructure on OCI using Terraform.